mgawthro/anti-goose/README.md

 -raspberry pi4 using CPU

-Do not train model on raspberry pi, not enough power
+Do not train model on raspberry pi, not enough power.

+Currently working on the algorithm in chrge of firing laser and coming up with a unique pattern.
+Also working to use raspbeery pi GPU to become more effecient.